xTrimoABFold: De novo Antibody Structure Prediction without MSA: Experiments

 \paragraph{Performance on antibody structure.} xTrimoABFold significantly outperforms all baselines on the test dataset for antibody structure prediction.
 In terms of RMSD, xTrimoABFold makes 37.20\%, 40.06\%, 34.08\%, 38.05\%, 86.28\%, 93.52\% improvements over AlphaFold2, OmegaFold, HelixFold-Single, ESMFold, IgFold, and DeepAb.
 In the meanwhile, this trend continues on other evaluation metrics.
 That is to say, our xTrimoABFold achieves state-of-art performance on the antibody structure prediction compared with not only PLM-based but also MSA-based protein structure prediction methods.
 To the best of our knowledge, our xTrimoABFold has achieved optimal performance on antibody structure prediction.
 In figure \ref{fig:case-study}, we show examples of structures for which xTrimoABFold outperformed other baselines.

 \paragraph{Performance on CDR loops.} As for the structure prediction of CDR loops, which are well-known as difficult domains for the model to make an accurate prediction, our xTrimoABFold also performs well.
+Table \ref{table3} and \ref{table4} show the RMSD of all models based on the local alignment and global alignment respectively.
 In detail, xTrimoABFold has relative improvements over HelixFold-Single and IgFold, which are trained based on a large-scale protein language model and antibody language model on CDR1 and CDR2 loop.
 Concretely, we notice that our xTrimoABFold yields the best performance in the CDR3 loop which has been proven a difficult domain to predict because of the highly variable and conformationally diverse.

 \paragraph{Time efficiency on structure prediction} xTrimoABFold performed a fast antibody structure prediction.
 AlphaFold2 make protein structure prediction according to MSAs, which results in massive time consumption.
 Compared with AlphaFold2, our xTiomoABFold is an MSA-free model which predicts the protein structure by a single amino acid sequence with MSA searching.
 From Figure~\ref{fig:time efficiency} we can find that our model performs 151X faster than AlphaFold2, which overcomes the bottleneck of time efficiency in protein structure prediction by AlphaFold2, and enables large-scale antibody structures prediction at a fast speed.